Struct fidl::handle::fuchsia_handles::Channel

 the handles.

-with the number of bytes and number of handles needed.
+On success, returns the number of bytes and handles read.

 pub fn read_etc(&self, buf: &mut MessageBufEtc) -> Result<(), Status>